-When you arrive at the airport on the United States soil, you don’t normally need to show proof of your ESTA authorisation.
+When you arrive at the airport on the United States soil, you don’t normally need to show proof of your ESTA authorization.
 However, a selection of airlines flying to the States may request to see your ESTA information before you fly.
-So it’s better to print off your authorisation information just in case.
+So it’s better to print off your authorization information just in case.
 You can never be too careful!

 When you arrive in the United States using ESTA, the Customs and Border agents may request a copy of your travel itinerary.
 Thus, ensure to keep a copy of that information with you.
 It’s not uncommon for these agents to ask to prove that you also have the financial resources for the whole duration of your trip.
 Bare that in mind!